-The Public Service Staffing Tribunal (PSST) is an independent quasi-judicial tribunal that operates in most respects like a court.
+The Public Service Staffing Tribunal (Tribunal) is an independent quasi-judicial tribunal that operates in most respects like a court.
 It is required by law to decide cases impartially and must send information received in a complaint to all parties.
 It must apply legal principles and consider evidence in making its determinations.
 The mandate of the Tribunal, pursuant to the Public Service Employment Act, is such that its decisions can impact the whole public service and Canadians in general.† This document outlines the Tribunalís policy on the openness of its processes and describes how it handles issues relating to privacy.

-The PSST has hearings that the public can attend and posts the full texts of its decisions on its website as well as summaries of those decisions.
+The Tribunal has hearings that the public can attend and posts the full texts of its decisions on its website as well as summaries of those decisions.
 Tribunal decisions identify parties and their witnesses by name and may set out information about them that is relevant and necessary to the determination of the dispute.
-The Tribunal minimizes, as much as possible, the inclusion of private or personal information in the decision making process, so long as it can also protect the principle of the open court.
+The Tribunal minimizes, as much as possible, the inclusion of private or personal information in the decision making process, so long as it can also protect the open court principle.

 The Tribunal recognizes that it is important to balance the principle of open court with the right to privacy.

 Web site: Given major advances in electronic technology, the Tribunal has taken active steps to balance privacy and the open court principle.
 The steps taken are designed to prevent Internet searching of full-text versions of decisions posted on its website.
-This has involved using the ďweb†robot†exclusion†protocol,Ē which is recognized by Internet search engines (e.g., Google and Yahoo).
-What this means is that the only decision-related information on the PSST website that is indexed by Internet search engines is found in decision summaries and the texts of the PSSTís annual reports.
-As a result, an Internet search of a personís full name mentioned in a decision will not find any information from the full-text versions of decisions posted on the PSST website.
+This has involved using the ďweb robot exclusion protocol,Ē which is recognized by Internet search engines (e.g., Google and Yahoo).
+What this means is that the only decision-related information on the Tribunalís website that is indexed by Internet search engines is found in decision summaries and the texts of the Tribunalís annual reports.
+As a result, an Internet search of a personís full name mentioned in a decision will not find any information from the full-text versions of decisions posted on the Tribunalís website.
 The Tribunal considers this a positive measure.
 It cannot guarantee that the technological measures taken will always be respected or free of mistakes or malfunctions.
 Should you have concerns, please address your questions to email@example.com.

-PSST Complaint files:††Files of staffing complaints contain correspondence exchanged between the parties.
-The Tribunal provides access to complaint files in paper format only in accordance with the open court principle.† These are available to the public for consultation at the PSSTís premises with appropriate notice.
-However, information -- such as an individualís home address and phone number -- is not available for consultation and is depersonalized prior to access.
+by the public: Files of staffing complaints contain correspondence exchanged between the parties.
+The Tribunal provides access to complaint files in paper format only in accordance with the open court principle.† These are available to the public for consultation at the Tribunalís premises with appropriate notice.
+However, an individualís home address, personal email address and personal phone number -- is not available for consultation and is depersonalized prior to access.

-Exhibits:††Exhibits filed at a hearing are available to the public for consultation at the PSSTís premises with appropriate notice, once the decision on the merits of the case has been rendered or the PSST has closed its case file.
+Exhibits filed at a hearing are available to the public for consultation at the Tribunalís premises with appropriate notice, once the decision on the merits of the case has been rendered or the Tribunal has closed its complaint file.
 However, exhibits that have been ordered sealed are not available for consultation.